IRS Form 8960 Instructions

 Line 3: Annuities

-Enter total gross income from all annuities here, except if paid from the following:
+Enter total gross income from all annuities (qualified and non-qualified annuities) here, except if paid from the following:

 • Section 401—Qualified pension, profit-sharing, and stock bonus plans